quercia-dev/birdclef2025/README.md

 We also attempted to perform clustering on MFCC coefficients, but we were not able to produce results even comparable to the mel ones: clusters would form around audio without discernible differences, as if the microphone would collect additional details, not relevant to the classification task.
 These results further discouraged us from using MFCC coefficients in our investigation.

-We experimented with K-means clustering, using the primary and secondary labels as a reference for the number of clusters, including an additional cluster for 'unlabelled' samples.
+We experimented with K-means clustering, using the primary and secondary labels as a reference for the number of clusters, including an additional cluster for 'unlabeled' samples.

-Overall, tweaking the cluster parameters was effective on a case by case basis, but the sensitivity to changes in the recording setup, especially across different origins for the data made it an ineffective tool for the segmentation of the whole dataset, especially considering the performance on unlabelled data.
+Overall, tweaking the cluster parameters was effective on a case by case basis, but the sensitivity to changes in the recording setup, especially across different origins for the data made it an ineffective tool for the segmentation of the whole dataset, especially considering the performance on unlabeled data.
 Clustering is not a viable approach for isolating the bird calls within full recordings, given its limited effectiveness and high sensitivity to recording variations.
 We moved to exploring alternative ways of extracting the animal calls, detailing our methods in the following sections.

 ## Rating-Based Filtering